guybedford/ecmascript-modules-mode/README.md

 All the defined behaviours remain, except for:

-1. Delegating the type to the `"type": "esm"` signifier.
+1. Delegating the type to the `"type": "module"` signifier.
 2. Supporting the `package.json` `"main"` as the main entry point in ESM packages.

 ### Draft Implementation